Image Map

 Here are the plastic circles that were cut out of the Tablecloth Protector.

-Remove the inner ring from the embroidery hoop and place on the table.
+Remove the inner ring from the embroidery hoop and place it on the table.
 Lay the plastic circle on top centering over the ring.

-Place the outer ring over the top and press into place so it holds that plastic sheet nice and tight.
+Place the outer ring over the top and press it into place so it holds that plastic sheet nice and tight.

 Twist the screw at the top of the hoop to tighten the rings.
-I used a small screw driver to help me tighten and secure the outer ring.
+I used a small screwdriver to help me tighten and secure the outer ring.

 And that is it!
 Your embroidery hoop food covers are ready to use!
 I love that they are clear so you can see what is inside the bowl!